protesilaos/my-website/_codelog/2022-04-20-modus-themes-case-study-avy.md

 At the end of this publication I provide a verbatim copy of the source file, which is in Org notation (check the Annex).

-In the following tables we are using the following functions:
+In the following tables we are using these functions:

 ```elisp
 (defalias 'Λ 'modus-themes-contrast)